GClunies/reflekt/docs/DOCUMENTATION.md

   Build dbt package with sources, models, and docs based on tracking plan.

 Options:
-  --warehouse-schema TEXT  Schema in which Reflekt will search for raw event
+  --schema TEXT            Schema in which Reflekt will search for raw event
                            data to template.
   --force-version TEXT     Force Reflekt to template the dbt package with a
                            specific semantic version.